PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner schema, live LayoutState contract, production occurrences, and window- partition/final-convergence boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late window-reverse result characterization checkpoint

+The window-reverse Reshape/Transpose-to-DepthToSpace indexed owner returns the stable one-counter dictionary `optimized_window_reverse_reshape_transpose_to_depth_to_space_chains`.
+It receives the live Session LayoutState, is selected once by the existing attention-recovery runner, and has one additional direct late production call.
+Only that direct call currently discards its result.

+A strict expected-failure orchestration contract requires `_late_window_reverse_stats` for the direct call.
+It fixes the captured window- partition predecessor, exact ModelIR/LayoutState callback, and following indexed final shape/activation convergence call with the same live Session LayoutState.

+At implementation, replace only the direct expression with an assignment.
+Do not change the owner, one-key schema, recovery-runner selection or captured results, GraphIndex/layout synchronization, pass order, callback arguments, neighbor targets, guards, dependencies, or TensorFlow behavior.
+Validate the window owners, partition/final-convergence boundaries, layout recovery, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused window owners, partition/final-convergence boundaries, layout recovery, terminal-orchestration, and architecture gate:
+  `410 passed, 1 xfailed in 19.38s`
+- branch-changed broad related suite plus cleanup, indexed QKV/Gather-axis0, preprojection, both window owners, final convergence, layout recovery, and pass-efficiency coverage: `1682 passed, 1 xfailed in 24.62s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented direct late-result retention contract above.